icinganalysis/icinganalysis.github.io/content/basics/resources.md

 ## Introduction

 The good news is that these comprise thousands of pages of reading.
 The bad news is that these comprise thousands of pages of reading.

 A few experts that I know have confessed that they have not read all of what I consider to be "The Big Three", let alone everything listed here.
-So, you can probably get by not reading everything.
+So, you can probably get along by not reading everything.

 Most of the resources are online and available at no cost.
 Some are copyrighted, and available for purchase or online access rental.